-Other financial liabilities comprise financial liabilities and trade and other payables.
+Other financial liabilities comprise financial liabilities and trade and other payables (exclude interest rate swaps used for hedging).

 (iii) Share capital

 Ordinary shares

 Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issue of ordinary shares and share options are recognised as a deduction from equity, net of any tax effects.